vvisigoth/aca_dev/README.markdown

 ![Answerbase](https://raw.github.com/alohagarage/alohagarage.github.com/master/static/Answerbase.png)

 The Flipt Answerbase has a few extras, though.
-First, users can follow questions which interest them.
+First, users can follow questions which interest them, whether or not they've personally asked them.
 Flipt will alert them when a followed question has been answered or edited.

-Second, Flipt allows users to up and downvote answers to particular questions.
+Second, Flipt allows users to up- and down-vote answers to particular questions.
-This means that the most popular (authoritative) question will always be displayed directly underneath the question, but all answers will be displayed.
+This means that the most popular (authoritative) answer to a question will always be displayed directly underneath the question, but all other answers will also be displayed.
 This encourages the student community to answer one another's questions and participate in picking the best answers.

 ![Question Detail](https://raw.github.com/alohagarage/alohagarage.github.com/master/static/QuestionDetail.png)